Martijn Scheijbeler

 In my 1st job in Marketing, I ‘managed’ a marketing budget of less than €5.000 a month (mainly paid acquisition spend), eventually growing it to about €20.000 a month.
-A few jobs later, my budget responsibility has grown significantly, while now responsible for a yearly eight-digit figure ($)💸.
-This creates a need for more accuracy, accountability, and diligence into what you’re spending resources on and the return on investments.
+My budget responsibility has grown significantly a few jobs later, while I am now responsible for a yearly eight-digit figure ($)💸.
+This creates a need for more accuracy, accountability, and diligence in what you’re spending resources on and the return on investments.

 Operating Expenses versus Compensation versus Other

-Often you’ll roll into a role or organization that already has a set strategy and aligned budget plan.
+You’ll often roll into a role or organization with a set strategy and aligned budget plan.
 The same applied to my role at RVshare, which I joined almost four years ago.
 It’s rarely the case that you get to build a budget out from $0/scratch.
-Instead, I joined on a budget plan that already had some essential buckets (that we remain to invest in).
+Instead, I joined a budget plan that already had some essential buckets (that we remain to invest in).
 This often also predetermines the organization’s path and how a budget will be divided in the short term.

 Direct Return versus Non-Direct versus Supporting

-Categories like travel, meals/entertainment, and education are not directly coming out of our marketing budget.
+Categories like travel, meals/entertainment, and learning & development are not directly from our marketing budget.
 But it is realistically also a tiny allocation of a total multi-million dollar budget (considering we have a relatively small team, we do invest in them, don’t worry).
-Which doesn’t mean that it’s low in itself as you always want to make business travel possible, as well as training & education.
+This doesn’t mean that it’s low in itself as you always want to make business travel possible, as well as training & education.

 Internal versus External

-On ‘who’ do you spend your resources, and how is the decision made.
-In most cases, this is not a finance/budget-driven decision, in my opinion.
-As it’s mainly tied to what functional/strategic expertise you need to make an impact in a specific area.
-Before a year’s start (financial years exist for a reason), we plan out our expected spend on internal versus external resources.
-At that point, we often already have an idea of what we’d like to add headcount for and what might be better to hire external support for.
+On ‘who’ do you spend your resources, and how is the decision made?
+In most cases, this is not a finance/budget-driven decision, as it’s mainly tied to what functional/strategic expertise you need to make an impact in a specific area.
+We plan our expected spend on internal versus external resources before a year’s start (financial years exist for a reason).
+At that point, we often already know what we’d like to add headcount for and what might be better for hiring external support.

 → Also read, Deciding between who to hire: an Agency versus a Contractor versus Hiring?